 Permits testing of extremely small quantities of pharmaceuticals.

 Metabolites or mediators released are passed to the subsequent test preparation and can become effective there.
 Test up to four preparations (muscle strips or isolated tissues).

-To ensure that your system is properly configured as a functional unit that meets your application needs, please complete our Checklist and then contact Technical Services at 800-547-6766 or via email at email@example.com before placing an order.
-In Europe, please call +49 7665 92000 or via email at firstname.lastname@example.org.
+To ensure that your system is properly configured as a complete setup that meets your experimental needs, please email us at email@example.com or call us at 800-597-0580.
+In Europe, please call +49 7665 92000 or email firstname.lastname@example.org.

 The Superfusion Cascade Bath permits testing of extremely small quantities of pharmaceuticals.
 Any metabolites or mediators released are passed to the subsequent test preparation and can become effective there.
 It is possible to test up to four preparations (muscle strips or isolated tissues).

 - Permits testing of extremely small quantities of pharmaceuticals

 - Low volume superfusion is useful when only small quantities of drugs are available

 - Evaluation of metabolites or mediators released on subsequent tissues in the fluid cascade

 - No contact with glass—surface-active substances cannot be absorbed on the glass surface and contaminate results

 - Detection of substances affecting the smooth musculature (prostaglandins, bradykinin, angiotension II, etc.)